Jon Landau (film producer): Career

-Throughout the early '90s, Landau was Executive Vice President of Feature Film Production at Twentieth Century Fox.
+Throughout the early 1990s, Landau was executive vice president of feature film production at Twentieth Century Fox.
+In 1993, he would meet James Cameron while he was, as Cameron put it, "serving as the studio 'suit' assigned to oversee True Lies."
+According to Cameron, he "lured" Landau "away from Fox to join my production company, Lightstorm."

-He is best known for producing Titanic (1997), a film which won him an Academy Award and became the highest-grossing film of all time, the first ever to reach $1 billion in gross revenues.
+He was best known for producing Titanic (1997), a film which won him an Academy Award and became the highest-grossing film of all time, the first ever to reach $1 billion in gross revenues.
 The film reached $1.84 billion, more than double the $914 million of then-record-holder Jurassic Park (1993).
 Titanic later went on to gross another $300 million in 2012, pushing the film's worldwide total to $2.18 billion, becoming the second film to ever hit $2 billion, as a result.
+In addition to producing Titanic, Landau also was responsible for building Baja Studios where the movie was filmed, in a record five months.

 In 2009, Landau and James Cameron produced the science fiction blockbuster Avatar, which has since surpassed their earlier collaboration, Titanic, to become the new highest-grossing film of all time, with $2.92 billion.
-Avatar earned Landau his second Academy Award nomination, losing that year to The Hurt Locker.
+Avatar earned Landau his second Academy Award nomination.
+Shortly after his death in July 2024, James Cameron stated that it was Landau who was in fact "the heart of the Avatar family” and "the center of gravity of our bubble universe."